-Many authors state that in Medieval Europe spices were used with a heavy hand and to hide the taint of spoiled meat.
-Both statements are probably false.
+Many writers claim that the heavy hand with spices was to hide the taint of spoiled meats.
+This is certainly false.
 Given the very detailed instructions to staff on daily shopping that have come down to us, it is clear those who could afford spices were not eating spoiled meat - and those who had to eat spoiled meat could not afford spices that cost more than the meat.

-Buying & Storing Spices
+Buying Storing & Preparing Spices

 Since ground spices degrade so rapidly it is better to buy them whole and grind as needed.A small whirling blade coffee grinder does a remarkable job of grinding spices in just seconds.
 Gun it a few times, then turn it upside down and whack it with the palm of your hand to shake the spice into the lid.